aneojgurhem/ic2-crop-automation/README.md

     autoStat

 The third program is autoSpread.
-This will automatically spread (duplicate) your crops if each new Gr + Ga - Re is at least 49 (configurable), terminating once the storage farm is full.
+This will automatically spread (duplicate) your crops if each new Gr + Ga - Re is at least 50 (configurable), terminating once the storage farm is full.
 A trash can is recommended for this program.
 Maximum growth and resistance are also configurable options which default to 23 and 2, respectively.
+When filling a parent slot on the working farm, the robot will follow the autoStat maximum growth and resistance instead.
 To run, simply enter:

     autoSpread